dwonga/toughbook-cf-c2-ubuntu/README.md

 1. crontab -e
 2. add this line at first:
-@reboot      amixer -c 1 set Headphone playback 100% unmute
+@reboot      /usr/bin/amixer -c 1 set Headphone playback 100% unmute

 (Thanks to hestela for their solutions)